-One of the most overlooked aspects of option trading is option approval levels.
+One of the most overlooked aspects of options trading is option approval levels.

-These safe guards can be frustrating if you are an experienced option trader who wants to get started trading right away.
+These safeguards can be frustrating if you are an experienced options trader who wants to get started trading right away.

-However, these safe guards do perform as advertised.
+However, these safeguards do perform as advertised.
 They keep new traders from blowing out their portfolio because they clicked a wrong button.
-Don’t worry, even experienced trades click the wrong button from time to time.
+Don’t worry; even skilled traders click the wrong button from time to time.
 It happens.

 As you will see, not all brokerages follow the same guidelines for establishing levels, and these option levels will detail out which trades you are allowed to place.